 - USDA lists Sweet Basil (Ocimum basilicum) as both annual & perennial

-- EOL lists Sweet Basil (Ocimum basilicum) as having a perennial life cycle habit
+- EOL lists Sweet Basil (Ocimum basilicum) as having an annual life cycle habit

 - Giant Basil plant on YouTube, grown in climate that stays above freezing